Texiwill/aac-lib/vsm/README.md

 ##### Do I have to always type in numbers to exit and go backwards, etc?

-No, as of version 6.6.3 you can use the following for common commands:
+No, as of version 6.7.6 you can use the following for common commands:

   * a or A - All
   * b or B - Back
   * e or E - Exit
+  * x or X - Exit
+  * q or Q - Exit
   * m or M - Mark
+  * r or R - Redraw menu
+  * p or P - Print where you are in the menus
+  * /searchString - Search for string in current menu, if it exists, go to menu option, or list multiple options (case insensitive)

 ##### On What operating systems will LinuxVSM run?